spravinkumar9952/certifware/README.md

 # certifware
-Certifware is a website act like an warehouse for store and show case the certificates
+Certifware is a website act like an warehouse for store and show case the certificates.